 High-potential leaders who are either based in London or have been posted to London.

-The streetwise mba will develop inclusive, agile leaders with the CQ to work more effectively with diverse colleagues, customers and stakeholders.
+The streetwise mba develops leaders to become inclusive and agile, with the CQ to work more effectively with diverse colleagues, customers and stakeholders.
+They will:

 Develop as leaders